Many founders ask us:

 Email outreach is one of the most cost-effective outbound sales techniques that you can use.
 It allows sales reps to contact a number of potential buyers with personalized messages for their ideal buyer persona.

-A well strategized cold email outreach campaign can nurture business relationships and increase conversion rates, especially in b2b sales, if done correctly.
+A well-strategized cold email outreach campaign can nurture business relationships and increase conversion rates in B2B sales if done correctly.

 Effective Strategies for Email Outreach